 You Are Not Alone

-the proportion of domestic abuse victims who are women.
+the proportion of "intimate partner violence" victims between 1994 - 2010 who were women.

-Number of paid work days women lose annually, directly due to abuse by a current or former male partner.
+Number of paid work days lost annually, directly due to abuse by a current or former partner.

-The number of people who are physical abused by their partner every minute.
+The number of people who are physically abused by their partner every minute.

-Proportion of domestic violence victims who have workplace complications directly due to the abuse (based on victims with paid employement).
+Proportion of domestic violence victims who have workplace complications directly due to the abuse.

 How long a victim's financial stability is affected by the abuse.

-Sources: Bureau of Justice Statistics Crime Data Brief, Intimate Partner Violence, 1993-2001, February 2003; Centers For Disease Control Report, Costs of Intimate Partner Violence Against Women in the United States, March 2003 ; Centers for Disease Control and Prevention; American Institute on Domestic Violence; 2001; Source: The Allstate Foundation
+Consulted Sources: The National Domestic Violence Hotline; Bureau of Justice Statistics Crime Data Brief, Intimate Partner Violence, 1993-2001, February 2003; Centers For Disease Control Report, Costs of Intimate Partner Violence Against Women in the United States, March 2003; Centers for Disease Control and Prevention; American Institute on Domestic Violence, 2001; Source: The Allstate Foundation

 Stay SafeIf you feel you are in danger, consider reaching out for help immediately.